 Besides knowing what to eat, when to eat is also an important factor.
 To help you decide when the best time to eat is, you will need to figure out how much time you have before a workout or how much rest you should take after a workout before eating.

 Having a meal immediately after a workout is effective as the carbohydrates and protein can increase the rate of muscle protein synthesis as compared to a meal taken hours later.
-However, eating before a meal is just as important as it gives you the energy to engage in the workout.
+However, eating before a workout is just as important as it gives you the energy to engage in the workout.
 Knowing what type of food group to eat before or after an exercise is also very important as it will either help make or break your fitness goals.